-- Tourism for People of Determination is largely untapped despite vast technological advancements and innovations in the way they can explore the world
+- Tourism dedicated towards People of Determination has remained largely untapped despite vast technological advancements and innovations in the way they can explore the world

-- Assuming 15% of the world’s total 1.2 billion tourists faced with disabilities, it is huge potential market as they spend three times more than the normal tourists
+- Assuming 15% of the world’s total 1.2 billion tourists are faced with disabilities – it’s a huge potential market as they spend three times more than the average tourist

 - A platform with multi-dimensional benefits for your company/organisation to express/display strong association with People of Determination.

-- Be seen as a company/organisation seen that strongly supports the governmental efforts to make life better for this segment of our society
+- Be seen as a company/organisation that strongly supports the governmental efforts to make life better for every individual in our society

 - Meet government ministers, decision-makers, social influencers and other crucial market players for networking and professional benefits

 - The summit takes forward the mission of enabling People with Disabilities to enjoy the world of tourism, with the governments, tourism bodies, travel industry players, urban planners and others working in tandem

 - The summit is a step towards moving further in determining what the people with disabilities requires

 - Help the tourism industry to get the right strategies and programmes in place

 - It will be an ideal platform to know how technology and innovation are getting better to make life easy and more accessible